JML Home Page

 - Christoph Csallner at University of Texas at Arlington.

-- Frank Piessens's group at KU Leuven, Belgium, working on "concern-specific specification and verification to improve software quality and security."
-Besides Frank Piessens, this group includes Bart Jacobs (the younger).
+- Frank Piessens and Bart Jacobs's group at KU Leuven, Belgium, worked on "concern-specific specification and verification to improve software quality and security."

-- Timothy Wahls is working on execution of JML specifications (for rapid prototyping and debugging of specifications).
+- Timothy Wahls worked on execution of JML specifications (for rapid prototyping and debugging of specifications).

 - Software Productivity Group at the Federal University of Campina Grande (UFCG), Brazil, which includes Rohit Gheyi, Tiago Massoni, Catuxe Varjão and Laerte Xavier, are implementing and evaluating a Java/JML conformance checking tool.

-- The VeriFlux product from aicas uses JML for generating Loop bounds for Worst Case Execution Time Analysis.
+- The VeriFlux product from aicas used JML for generating Loop bounds for Worst Case Execution Time Analysis.

 - The XJML project is an extensible front-end for JML that has the ability to process preconditions, posconditions, and class invariants using JML and XML in separate files.
 It can also do runtime assertion checking or extended static checking.